 Generally speaking, when labia minora are longer than four to five centimeters (about two inches), they are longer than average.
 In this case, you would be a good candidate for labiaplasty

 Will I have a scar from labiaplasty?

 There will be some minor scarring with labiaplasty where the incisions are made; however, these scars will heal well and will not likely be noticeable.

 Yes, sutures will be necessary for labiaplasty in order to close up the incisions.
 However, the sutures will be absorbable.
 Therefore, there will be no need to have them removed at a secondary appointment.
 They will simply be absorbed or dissolve.

-Dr. Steinberg can help improve the appearance and comfort of your labia through labiaplasty surgery.
+Dr. Steinberg can help improve the appearance and comfort of your labia through surgery.

 Have questions?
 Want to learn more about the procedure?
-When you’re ready to see what labiaplasty can do for you, schedule your consultation appointment with Dr. Steinberg today!
+When you’re ready to see what vaginoplasty can do for you, schedule your labiaplasty consultation appointment with Dr. Ashley Steinberg today!